 Read a note from the Program Director, Dr. William Carpenter.

 The Honors Core Curriculum consists of 39 credits amassed through twelve courses and over seven semesters.
-It includes EXP 1101 President’s Seminar and a modern language course.
+It includes EXP 1101: President’s Seminar and a world language course.
 All courses engage students in project-based learning and entail direct writing instruction.
 This Honors Core Curriculum is in place of the General Education Requirements.

 Students are required to take each course listed below.
 AP/IB/Cambridge credits do not replace these requirements, though they can count toward prerequisites and graduation, depending on departmental policies.
 Substitutions are available to students who join the Honors Scholars Program at the start of their sophomore year.

 Students may apply to the Honors Scholar Program at two points: with their initial application to High Point University or in the spring of their first year.
 Applications require additional essays, which are reviewed by the Honors Committee.
 Accepted students who applied before their fall enrollment will have earned, on average, a 3.5 or higher GPA (unweighted) in high school and either a SAT score above 1300 or an ACT score above 27.

 Accepted students who apply in the spring of their first year will have earned, on average, a 3.3 GPA in the fall and will have secured two letters of recommendation from HPU instructors.

 It is important to note that the scores and GPAs are averages, not minimums, and that the application essays (and letters of recommendation) play a deciding factor in admittance decisions.

 To be considered for membership into the Honors Scholar Program as a new student, you must first submit your High Point University undergraduate admissions application.

 Then, please complete the Honors Scholar application through Slideroom.
 Priority is given to applications received by February 1.
 The final application deadline is May 1.
 Admission to the Honors Scholar Program is limited to 100 students.